patrickzhou1234/project5/turnin/BobaJoint.txt

     */
     public static int pickYourToppings(String[] toppings, Scanner in, String[] newtopping) {
         // prints prompt for customer to input topping System.out.print("What topping would you like?
-If you do not want any more, type none. ");
+If you do not want any more, type none.
+(Type in the exact name of the flavor its cAsE sEnSItIvE) ");
         // input topping
         String inp;
         inp = in.nextLine();